cuneyterem8/cuneyterem8/README.md

 <img src="https://github.com/cuneyterem8/uni_bonn_background/blob/main/diplomas/TEB_LOGO.png" width="40%" height="30%">

 I worked in the campaign software unit within the CRM software of TEB bank for almost 1 year.
-[Turkish Economy Bank](https://en.wikipedia.org/wiki/T%C3%BCrk_Ekonomi_Bankas%C4%B1) is one of the 10 largest and oldest banks in Turkey, headquartered in Istanbul.
+[Turkish Economy Bank](https://en.wikipedia.org/wiki/T%C3%BCrk_Ekonomi_Bankas%C4%B1) is one of the top 10 largest and oldest banks in Turkey, headquartered in Istanbul.

 During this period, I worked on tasks such as developing in-bank software with Java language and evam tool (in-bank software), updating existing codes, and designing applications for the needs of business units.